Northampton: Libraries, museums and galleries

 The Northamptonshire Central Library in town centre is a Grade II listed building which was erected in 1910.
 There are seven other public libraries that are dotted across Northampton—in Abington, Duston, Far Cotton, Hunsbury, Kingsthorpe, St James, Wootton—all run by Northamptonshire County Council.

 Northampton Museum and Art Gallery on Guildhall Road in the Cultural Quarter has a collection of historical footwear (one of the world's largest at 13,000), Italian art, glass and ceramics, plus visiting exhibitions and local history.
 There is also a smaller Grade I listed historical museum in the former Abington Park house which mainly has history on domestic life in the town and the Northamptonshire Regiment.
 78 Derngate, the only house in England designed by Charles Rennie Mackintosh, includes a museum celebrating Mackintosh, an art gallery and a restaurant.

 The Northampton Arts Collective is homed on a four-storey building entitled NN in the Cultural Quarter, opposite the Northampton Museum and next to the Royal & Derngate theatre complex.
-They relocated from the Old Fishmarket which was demolished to make way for the North Gate bus station.
+It relocated from the Old Fishmarket, which was demolished to make way for the North Gate bus station.
 The Avenue Gallery, is at the Avenue campus of the University of Northampton.
-The university also spent £3m on its Portfolio Innovation Centre in early 2011, which houses around 60 creative freelancers, digital media developers, and designers.
+The university also spent £3 million on its Portfolio Innovation Centre in early 2011, which houses around 60 creative freelancers, digital media developers, and designers.
 Other art galleries include Collective Collaborations, Artist's Sanctuary, Albus3, Gallery 177 and Primose Gallery.
 Northamptonshire also runs an annual county-wide Open Studios event celebrating visual arts in which artists' studios are open to the public.

+Abington Park Museum is located in Abington Park.
+The museum building was donated with the parkland in 1897 and the museum opened in 1899.
+It had a wide ranging collection of objects from the UK, Africa and Asia.
+Today, it is part of the Northampton Museums.

 Music

 The composers Malcolm Arnold, William Alwyn, Trevor Hold, Edmund Rubbra and Robert Walker were born in Northampton.
-Northampton also boasts one of the oldest community orchestras in the U.K. - the Northampton Symphony Orchestra, which started life in 1896 as Saint Celia's Orchestral Society.
-Gothic rock band Bauhaus formed in Northampton, often cited as the godfathers of goth, they helped pioneer the genre during the late 1970s and throughout the 1980s.
-The popular UK rapper Slowthai was born in Northampton and frequently talks about his life growing up there in his music.
+Northampton also has one of the oldest community orchestras in the UK – the Northampton Symphony Orchestra, which started life in 1896 as Saint Celia's Orchestral Society.
+Indie rock band The Departure, as well as Gothic rock band Bauhaus formed in Northampton, the latter often cited as the godfathers of goth, helped pioneer the genre during the late 1970s and throughout the 1980s.
+Spinoff bands Love and Rockets, as well as Tones on Tail were also formed in the town.
+The UK rapper Slowthai was born in Northampton and frequently talks about his life growing up there in his music.
+Pop musician Sophie was also born in the town.
+Both Dominic Major, drummer of London Grammar, and Adrian Utley, guitarist of Portishead, originate from the town.

 Sport

-The town is home to Premiership rugby union team Northampton Saints, who play at Franklin's Gardens in the St James area.
-"The Saints" had their greatest moment when they won the Heineken Cup in 2000 at Twickenham, beating Munster 9–8.
-There are also a number of "Junior" rugby clubs in the area, the most successful of these at producing young players is Northampton Old Scouts RFC who have produced Ben Cohen and Steve Thompson amongst others.
-Northampton is also home to Northampton Outlaws, its first inclusive rugby team and the 9th gay-friendly team in the United Kingdom.